dhthwy/r/README.md

 # r

+https://youtu.be/ZOFoNSAwREI?t=15 - "You wouldn't understand things like that.
+Maybe too much neanderthal in you."

 https://www.youtube.com/shorts/TYNAst2S3jQ - "Haha.
 You are such a real life Walter.

 'Just because you shot Jesse James does not make you Jesse James.' "